-Nicaragua country profile - BBC News
+Nicaragua country profile

 Left-wing Sandinista leader Daniel Ortega made his political comeback in the November 2006 elections, having led Nicaragua through revolution and a civil war before being voted out in 1990.

-He cruised to victory in the 2016 presidential election to win a third consecutive five-year term with his wife Rosario Murillo as his vice-presidential running mate.
+He cruised to victory in the 2016 presidential election to win a third consecutive five-year term.
+His wife Rosario Murillo won the position of vice-president.

 Independent election observers, as well as opposition figures and the US voiced deep concern about the fairness of the poll.